 While in Egypt he had a fling with another historical A-lister, Cleopatra, who forced their introduction by having herself smuggled into his palace wrapped in a carpet.

-Within nine months she gave birth to their son Caesarian; an unfortunate child who wouldn’t survive the purges of Caesar’s successor Octavian.
+Within nine months, Cleopatra gave birth to their son, Caesarian, an unfortunate child who would fall victim to the purges of Caesar’s successor, Octavian.

-Caesar’s behaviour in Gaul didn’t go unnoticed by his men either.
-During his military triumph celebrating his success there, they chanted:
+Nor did Caesar’s behaviour in Gaul go unnoticed by his men.
+During his military triumph celebrations back in Rome, they chanted:

 “Men of Rome, look out for your wives,